open-source-labs/Spearmint/README.md

 # If You Want To Contribute:
 The following is a list of features + improvements for future open-source developers that the Spearmint team has either started or would like to see implemented.
 Or, if you have additional new ideas, feel free to implement those as well!
 - GraphQL test generation
-- Array iterated testing in React testing(findAll, queryAll, etc.)
+- Containerization with Docker
+- Exporting test files in TypeScript
 - Additional security testing functionality
 - Dry refactoring of codebase